pillllo/double-mattress/README.md

 To use this app follow these steps:

-* Click get started,
+* Click get started

-* Fill in the login page with email: ben@dm.com password:1234
+* Fill in the login page with
+  - Email: ben@dm.com
+  - Password:1234

-* You should now be redirected to the Dashboard, where you can see all the financial information of the account as well as acces the Projection page.
+* You should now be redirected to the Dashboard

+* Here you can see all the financial information of the account

+* You can then navigate to the Projections page through the navigation bar at the top of the page.

 # Tech Stack